Skip to content

 pip install genes2genes

-Or optionally install directly from GitHub:
+Or optionally install the latest version directly from GitHub:

 pip install git+https://p.rst.im/q/github.com/Teichlab/Genes2Genes.git